How did I get interested in the raw food diet? Why did I write Raw Food Made Easy for 1 or 2 People? Here's my story . . .

 Cherie Soria, the founder of Living Light, is a pioneer in raw culinary arts, training amateur and professional chefs alike.
 When I attended Living Light, I discovered that not only is raw food healthy, but it can be an incredibly delicious cuisine and career.
 I decided to switch professions right away.
 It was a great move.

 Today I’m the lead instructor for the teacher training program there.
-I teach the Chef and Instructor Training Course and the Advanced Teacher Training Course because in addition to my enthusiasm for recipe development and making raw food easy, I truly enjoy teaching...and I especially love teaching teachers.
+I teach the Chef and Instructor Training Course because in addition to my enthusiasm for recipe development and making raw food easy, I truly enjoy teaching...and I especially love teaching teachers.

 I’ve been teaching raw food classes for the past 10 years, both in Chicago, where I lived until recently and at the Living Light Culinary Arts Institute in Fort Bragg, California.
 (I live in Oakland, California now).